 A covered entity may use or disclose a LDS only for the purpose of research, public health, or health care operations.

-Certification for Use or Disclosure of a Limited Data Set (LDS): If you are employed within the UW-Madison Health Care Component (UW HCC) or the UW Affiliated Covered Entity (UW ACE) and are using a LDS from the same, you must sign the Certification for Use of a Limited Data Set Within the UW Health Care Component or Within the UW Affiliated Covered Entity.
+Certification for Use or Disclosure of a Limited Data Set (LDS): If you are employed within the UW-Madison Health Care Component (UW HCC) or the UW Affiliated Covered Entity (UW ACE) and are using a LDS from the same, you must sign the Internal Data Use Agreement for Use or Disclosure of a Limited Data Set.

 If you are employed by UW-Madison but are outside of the UW-Madison Health Care Component (UW HCC) and are receiving a LDS from the UW HCC, you must sign the Certification for Disclosure of a Limited Data Set from the UW-Madison Health Care Component to a UW-Madison Employee Outside of the UW HCC.